On the numerical approximation of the distance to singularity for matrix-valued functions: Introduction

 where $A_i \in \mathbb{C}^{n \times n}$, for $i=0,\ldots,d$.
 Another interesting class of nonlinear functions is given by the so called quasipolynomials,

 with $A_i, B_j \in \mathbb{C}^{n \times n}$, for $i=0,\ldots,d_1$ and $j=1,\ldots,d_2$.
-In particular setting $d=1$, with $A_1$ a (possibly singular) matrix, the NEP reduces to solving
+In particular setting $d_1=1$, with $A_1$ a (possibly singular) matrix, the NEP reduces to solving

 which corresponds to the general form of the characteristic equation for delay differential algebraic equations with discrete constant delays $\tau_1,\ldots,\tau_{d_2}$ (DDAEs).
 The eigenstructure of the matrix-valued functions in \eqref{eq:m-valued_delays} is a crucial tool in the solvability of both differential delay algebraic equation systems (DDAEs) and delay differential equations (DDEs).
 For a detailed overview on the problem, see for instance \cite{MichNiculescu}.
 In this context, it is important to avoid working with a singular matrix-valued function, such that $\det \left( F(\lambda)\right)$ is identically equal to zero for each $\lambda \in \mathbb{C}$, or also a function which is very close to being singular.
 For this reason, it would be important to have a method able to approximate the \emph{distance to singularity}.
 More in detail, given a regular matrix-valued function $F(\lambda)$, such that $\det \left( F(\lambda) \right)$ is not identically zero, we are interested in numerically approximating the nearest matrix-valued function $F(\lambda) + \Delta F(\lambda)$, such that

 The computation of an accurate approximation for the distance to singularity of a matrix-valued function has been topic of discussion for many years.
 The majority of the results are stated for the case of matrix pencils.
 The first theoretical results for the distance to singularity are proposed in \cite{ByersHeMehr}, where several upper and lower bounds are provided for the case of matrix pencils, but an explicit solution is missing.
 Very recently, a method that employs a Riemannian optimization framework on the generalized Schur form of pencils has been proposed in \cite{DopicoNoferiniNyman}.
 An extension of the problem to matrix polynomials of degree greater than $1$ has been proposed in \cite{DasBora}, where the authors prove a characterization of the problem in terms of the rank deficiency of certain convolution matrices associated with the matrix polynomial.
 Finally, an iterative algorithm based on structured perturbations of block Toeplitz matrices containing the coefficients of the matrix polynomial has been introduced in \cite{GiesHaral}.